ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 ### Optimization

-This process imposes to send the full rule in the value part, so an optimization can be done by deriving an exisiting rule and modify some parameters.
+This process imposes to send the full rule in the value part, so an optimization can be done by deriving an existing rule and modify some parameters.

 {{I-D.toutain-schc-universal-option}} augments the data model for universal options.
 This add to compression rules a new entry format where a field is indexed with:
-* a space-id, a YANG identifier refering to the protocol containing options (CoAP, QUIC, TCP,...)
+* a space-id, a YANG identifier referring to the protocol containing options (CoAP, QUIC, TCP,...)
 * the option used in the protocol
 * the position